Bingi-Man/Debian-Xfce-Tweaks/README.md

-This tutorial guides you through optimizing and install a Debian 12 XFCE system with an NVIDIA GPU for maximum performance.
+This tutorial guides you through optimizing and install a Debian 12 XFCE system with an NVIDIA GPU.
 It covers system installation, essential utilities, NVIDIA overclocking and CPU tuning.

 This is for experienced Linux users who want to testing the performances and understanding the system modifications.
-This guide focuses on achieving the highest possible performance, potentially at the cost of system stability and security.
+This guide focuses on performance, potentially at the cost of system stability and security.